thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 ### Using tscli

-Below are the instructions to install the SSL certificate using tscli:
+Below are the instructions to install the SSL certificate using the tscli:

 1. Follow the instructions from your certifying authority to obtain the certificate.
 This is usually sent via email or available by download.
 2. Copy the certificate and key files to ThoughtSpot: